Bright Health Precinct | Alpine Health

 About the Project

-Co-location of hospital, aged care, medical and allied health services and health education services in Bright will cement the location as Bright’s health precinct; it will strengthen the capability of all elements of the service offering; and enable our community to access the right service in the right place at the right time.
+The Bright Health Precinct aims to bring together through co-location a range of health and wellbeing services, including hospital, aged care, medical & aged services and health education services that will deliver a stronger set of benefits for the community by providing a ‘one stop shop’ for services, This will strengthen the capability of all elements of the service offering; and enable our community to access the right service in the right place at the right time.

 brighthealthprecinct